Special Emergency Leave Plan

 Additional hours of University Provided Special Emergency Leave with Pay may be approved on a case-by-case basis.

 University Provided Special Emergency Leave with Pay may be cancelled if the reasons supporting the approval of special emergency leave have resolved.

 University Provided Special Emergency Leave with Pay is contingent upon continued employment and may not be transferred to another West Virginia state agency.
 If the services of a faculty or staff member have been terminated, all Special Emergency Leave credited to the faculty or staff member shall be considered cancelled as of the last day of employment, and no reimbursement or credit shall be provided.

 Reasons to Request University Provided Special Emergency Leave:

-Faculty and staff may request to use University Provided Special Emergency Leave with Pay in instances where an alternative work arrangement is not possible AND the employee does not qualify for Special Emergency Leave with Pay under the FFCRA.
-Each request for University Provided Special Emergency Leave with Pay shall be reviewed on a case-by-case basis and shall only be approved by the President if the employee has demonstrated circumstances whereby the employee is unable to work and the circumstances directly or indirectly relate to COVID-19.
+Fully vaccinated faculty and staff may request to use University Provided Special Emergency Leave with Pay in instances where an alternative work arrangement is not possible.
+Each request for University Provided Special Emergency Leave with Pay shall be reviewed on a case-by-case basis and shall only be approved by the President if the employee has demonstrated circumstances whereby the employee is unable to work, and the circumstances directly or indirectly relate to COVID-19.
 The University Provided Special Emergency Leave with Pay shall not exceed seventy-five (75) hours.
 Employees may request an additional seventy-five (75) hour extension of their University Provided Special Emergency Leave with Pay, which is subject to review and approval by the President.
 This extension shall only be granted in extreme circumstances.

-If an alternative work arrangement is not possible, the supervisor should submit a request form .
-If the supervisor is unable to submit a request form, an HR Partner or other staff member from Talent and Culture or Shared Services may assist.
+If an alternative work arrangement is not possible, the supervisor should submit a request form.
+If the supervisor is unable to submit a request form, an HR Partner or other staff member from Talent and Culture may assist.

 The request for special emergency leave should be the minimum necessary.